-The highly skilled physical therapists at Hennepin Healthcare teach patients how to prevent or manage their condition by developing a customized patient-focused plan using treatment techniques to promote the ability to move, reduce pain, restore function and prevent disability.
+The highly skilled physical therapists (PTs) at Hennepin Healthcare teach patients how to prevent or manage their condition by developing a customized patient-focused plan using treatment techniques to promote the ability to move, reduce pain, restore function and prevent disability.
 The range of conditions vary from a specific joint problem to a condition requiring relearning how to get out of bed, sit, stand and walk.

 - Musculoskeletal disorders (pain or injuries in joints, muscles, nerves, tendons, ligaments, bones) such as arthritis or low back pain

-- Brain injury patients
+- Spinal cord injury

 - Vestibular conditions such as dizziness, vertigo and imbalance

-- Developmental delays that affect walking, sitting or other large motor skills
+- developmental delays that affect walking, sitting or other large motor skills

-- Injuries to the brain or spinal cord
+- injuries to the brain or spinal cord

-- Adaptations to wheelchairs or other assistive devices
+- adaptations to wheelchairs or other assistive devices

-- Other illnesses or injuries as seen in our state-of-the-art Pediatric Intensive Care Unit (PICU)
+- other illnesses or injuries as seen in our state-of-the-art Pediatric Intensive Care Unit (PICU)